 Prepping kids for the real world doesn’t just mean making sure they don’t end up a self-entitled little whatsit.
 It’s also making sure they have some street smarts for the world of adulting ahead.
 As such, it’s never too early to get the kids thinking about saving money!
-And one way to do this is by opening a kids bank account in Singapore – a place where they can put all that red packet money to good use (instead of spending it all on one go!).
+And one way to do this is by opening a kid’s bank account in Singapore – a place where they can put all that red packet money to good use (instead of spending it all in one go!).

-Psst – when applying for a kids bank account in Singapore, you’ll need to bring identification documents along including your and your child’s birth certificate, passport, and/or NRIC.
-Some banks also require you to provide extra documentation such as immigration documents and proof of address as well as a minimum deposit.
+Psst – when applying for a kid’s bank account in Singapore, you’ll need to bring identification documents along, including your and your child’s birth certificate, passport, and/or NRIC.
+Some banks also require you to provide extra documentation, such as immigration documents and proof of address, as well as a minimum deposit.
 It also helps if you have a pre-existing account with the bank.

 Not sure where to start?
 We’ve got you sorted with this list of easy-to-open bank accounts for kids in Singapore.

 Kids’ bank accounts in Singapore

 1. Choose from three POSB kids bank accounts

 Looking to open an account with POSB?
 There are three types of bank accounts for you and your kids to select from, each with its own unique differences.